Tax Management India. Com

 X X X X Extracts X X X X

-..... ed despite the opposition of the High Court and amendment in Haryana was made in order to spite a single judicial officer who was a direct recruit.
+..... opposition of the High Court and amendment in Haryana was made in order to spite a single judicial officer who was a direct recruit.
 Both the State Government and the Patna High Court failed to realise their constitutional obligations in the matter of public service.
 The insistence of the State Government could have been substituted by persuations and antagonism by the High Court could have been avoided by adopting rational approach realising the responsibility of the State of the constitutional obligations mandating them to make reservations in favour of the weaker sections of the society.
 It cannot be denied that the Reservation Policy has been accepted to be a part of the Indian Parliamentary Democracy as a safeguarding measure to protect the interests of the Scheduled Castes and Scheduled Tribes.
 Reservations have been made in the Constitution to safeguard the interests of Scheduled Castes and Scheduled Tribes keeping in mind the proportions of their population.
-It cannot be denied that such weaker sections of the society have been subjected to decades of exploitation, persecution and discrimination by the hostile dominating classes, having been kept outside the .....
+It cannot be denied that such weaker sections of the society have been subjected to decades of exploitation, persecution and discrimination by the hostile dominating classes, having been kept outside the sphere of the m .....

 X X X X Extracts X X X X